RyanBayne/TwitchPress/readme.txt

 == Contributors ==
 Donators, GitHub contributors and developers who support me when working on TwitchPress will be listed here.

+* nookyyy      - A popular Twitch.tv streamer who done half of the testing.
 * IBurn36360   - Author of the main Twitch API class on GitHub.
 * Automattic   - The plugins initial design is massively based on their work.
-* Ignacio Cruz at WPMUDEV
-* Ashley Rich (A5shleyRich)
+* Ashley Rich  - I used a great class by Ashley (Username A5shleyRich).
-* Igor Vaynberg
-* M. Alsup
-* Amir-Hossein Sobhi

 == Version Numbers and Updating ==